eclipse-velocitas/velocitas-docs/content/en/docs/concepts/manifest/_index.md

 To support configurability on which services and APIs shall be used, we need to rework the way a Vehicle App project is created.
 At the moment it is very static and supports only our provided Vehicle Model (generated from a user-defined VSS source file).

 Therefore we need a flexible and interactive selection of services/APIs upon project creation.
-This can be achieved by:
+This can be achieved either by:

-1. a Github workflow with parameters
+1. a Github workflow with parameters,
-2. a whole new tool which handles project creation
+2. a whole new tool which handles project creation, or
-3. a new CLI command to bootstrap a project
+3. a new CLI command to bootstrap a project.

 Firstly, a Github workflow has a fixed number of parameters and cannot be interactive.